 The loaves may not have the biggest sourdough holes or the highest oven spring on Instagram.
 But those aspects require experience in working with wet doughs, kneading, periodic folding and other ‘fuss’.
 These loaves are beautiful but inaccessible to the humble home cook without a lot of research, trial, time and error.

-What if you just want a decent loaf of homemade sourdough bread to enjoy with family and friends and feel proud of making it?
+What if you just want a great loaf of homemade sourdough bread to enjoy with family and friends and feel proud of making it?

 Bread that will rise, is soft inside, and doesn’t come out flat?